Allen-ISD-Computer-Science/REPO_CSTeachingApp_2024/articles/types/contents.md

 <br>

-Floating Point numbers have restricted/fixed decimal points which can lead to some unusal equation calculations especially so with the <code class="language-swift">Float</code> type.
+Floating Point numbers have restricted/fixed decimal points which can lead to some unusual equation calculations especially with the <code class="language-swift">Float</code> type.

 <br>

-Thus, It is **recommended that you use <code class="language-swift">Double</code>** when using floating point numbers.
+It is **recommended that you use <code class="language-swift">Double</code>** when using floating point numbers.

 <br>